ratgdo/homekit-ratgdo/README.md

 It is possible to query status, monitor and reboot/reset the ratgdo device from a command line.
 The following have been tested on Ubuntu Linux and Apple macOS.

+> [!NOTE]
+> Many of the CLI commands require authentication if you have it enabled.
+You must pass in the userid and password with the `--user` or `-u` flag with CURL as shown in some of the examples below.

 ### Retrieve ratgdo status

 ```